netguru-hackathon/delta-codestories-review-bot/README.md

 ### :pencil: Default configuration

-Define local values for the environment variables defined in `config\dev.exs` file.
+Define local values for the environment variables defined in `config/dev.exs` file.

 ### :rocket: Running server on the local machine

-Then configure your database in `config\dev.exs` and run:
+Then configure your database in `config/dev.exs` and run:

 ```
 $ mix ecto.create